Are you feeling frustrated and defeated in your efforts to lose the baby weight?

 - Choose High Intensity Interval Training– When time is your limiting factor to weight loss, the method of exercise you choose matters most.
 The more intense your workout, the more calories your body burns AFTER your workout is over.
 This afterburn effect is much more powerful for weight loss then trekking away doing long, slow and often boring cardio.

 - Break up your workouts– If weight loss is your goal, your body needs to burn an extra 500-1000 calories per day or 3500 calories per week.
-This is means you need to engage in fairly vigorous exercise for about 3 hours a week.
+This means you need to engage in fairly vigorous exercise for about 3 hours a week.
 BUT!
 This three hour requirement can be broken up into much smaller, more attainable time slots.
-Even just several 10 minute HIIT workouts spread out through out the day will help you meet your extra caloric burn for the day.
+Even just several 10 minute HIIT workouts spread out throughout the day will help you meet your extra caloric burn for the day.

 - Time Blocking- In most cases, I find that we lack proper time management skills more than we lack actual time.
 Using time blocking is one of the best things I have done to find those little pockets of time to exercise.